All Episodes

 Is Joe Biden the person who can stop Donald Trump or somebody like Trump who gets the Republican nomination?

-That's what he's gotta.
+That's what he's got.

 And I wanted to raise that question.

-I'd like him to think that through carefully, because I have my concerns.
+I'd like him to think that through carefully because I have my concerns.

-Once they start tying Joe to the bribery, money laundering allegations scandal, which he's up to his eyeballs in, and he's light about and having to ask him questions about the shell corporations and the meetings at Cafe Milano and the phone calls with Hunter and his foreign business partners and very penetrating questions about Barisma leveraging money that resulted in his son who admits he had no experience getting paid,
+Once they start tying Joe to the bribery, money laundering allegations scandal, which he's up to his eyeballs in, and he's lied about and having to ask him questions about the shell corporations and the meetings at Cafe Milano and the phone calls with Hunter and his foreign business partners and very penetrating questions about Burisma leveraging money that resulted in his son who admits he had no experience getting paid millions of dollars and

-you know, millions of dollars and the WhatsApp message.
+the WhatsApp message.

 It's like there's your soprano shakedown.

-Uh but you know what?
+But you know what?

 None of those questions yet.